 The difference between primary and secondary mental health care in the Netherlands

-If your mental illness is seen as more complex than what the GP (or another doctor) is trained for, yet is more complex than primary care, then you will be referred to a secondary mental healthcare service.
+If your mental illness is seen as too severe for the GP’s (or another doctor’s) level of training and is more complex than primary care, then you will be referred to a secondary mental healthcare service.

 What happens if you are admitted to a mental health institution in the Netherlands?